byemaxx/MetaX/Docs/MetaX_Cookbook.md

 ### 1. Results from MAG Workflow

-The peptide results use Metagenome-assembled genomes (MAGs) as the reference database for protein searches, e.g., **DIA-NN**, **MetaLab-MAG**, **MetaLab-DIA**, and other workflows which using MAG databases like MGnify or customized MAGs Database.
+These peptide results use metagenome-assembled genomes (MAGs) as the reference database for protein searches, such as **DIA-NN**, **MetaLab-MAG**, **MetaLab-DIA**, and other workflows that use MAG databases like MGnify or custom MAG databases.

 - Annotate the peptide to the Operational Taxa-Functions (OTF) Table before analysis using the <u>Peptide Annotator</u>.